milesroberts-123/arabidopsis-conditional-expression/README.md

 # arabidopsis-conditional-expression

-The above scripts are numbered in the order they were executed.
-Below is a brief description of what each script does:
+The above scripts are numbered in the order they were executed to generate results for our manuscript.

-s00

-s01_0

-s01_1

-s02